No Data Corruption & Data Integrity in Cloud Web Hosting

 No Data Corruption & Data Integrity in Semi-dedicated Servers

 We've avoided any possibility of files getting damaged silently due to the fact that the servers where your semi-dedicated server account will be created work with a powerful file system known as ZFS.
 Its key advantage over other file systems is that it uses a unique checksum for every single file - a digital fingerprint that is checked in real time.
-Since we save all content on a number of SSD drives, ZFS checks whether the fingerprint of a file on one drive corresponds to the one on the other drives and the one it has saved.
+Since we save all content on a number of NVMe drives, ZFS checks whether the fingerprint of a file on one drive corresponds to the one on the other drives and the one it has saved.
 When there is a mismatch, the damaged copy is replaced with a healthy one from one of the other drives and since this happens instantly, there is no chance that a damaged copy could remain on our servers or that it can be copied to the other drives in the RAID.
 None of the other file systems work with this type of checks and what's more, even during a file system check following an unexpected blackout, none of them can detect silently corrupted files.
 In comparison, ZFS does not crash after an electrical power failure and the regular checksum monitoring makes a time-consuming file system check unneeded.